 ARTICLE: Putting Your Feelings on Paper, Adoptive Families, Spring 2015

 Sarah approaches her work as a therapist with empathy, clarity, and humor.
-She maintains a hybrid psychodynamic, cognitive style that draws from techniques including client-centered therapy, rational emotive behavior therapy, and dialectical behavior therapy.
+She maintains a hybrid psychodynamic style that draws from approaches including client-centered therapy, rational emotive behavior therapy, and mindfulness.
 She regards herself as another person in the room, not a blank slate, she's a human being and a collaborator in the room, working together with the client toward the client's goals.
 If you are interested in learning more about individual and/or group work with Sarah, you can reach out to her here.

 Sarah counsels individuals, couples, and groups in private practice settings in Manhattan and Brooklyn.
 Her clinical experience also includes counseling undergraduate and graduate students and facilitating CBT (cognitive behavior therapy) and DBT (dialectical behavior therapy) groups, at New York University's Counseling and Wellness Services; and counseling adoptees, birth mothers, and adoptive parents and facilitating support groups for all members of the adoption constellation, at Spence-Chapin Services.

 Blending her two main areas of interest and expertise, Sarah has created a model called Therapeutic Writing, using memoir prompts as a frame through which to examine experiences, in an effort to encourage deeper, clearer self-reflection, processing, and discovery.
 When appropriate, she uses Therapeutic Writing with individual clients, in session and through take-home exercises discussed in session, as well as with groups.
 In these intimate groups, participants explore their internal experiences through short writing exercises in the room, alternated with discussion and optional sharing (submitting your writing and reading aloud are not required).